 One the biggest contributions to the prize money is that of the bookmaker levy.
 The levy in its current form has been in since 2017, but it’s been about in some form since the introduction of the Horserace Betting Levy Acts of 1969.

-Bookmakers are required to make a contribution to the sport based on the amount of profit that they make direct from bets placed on horse racing.
-The current deal that is in place is 10% of any profits that are made on sums of £500,000 or more over a calendar year.
+Bookmakers are required to make a contribution to the sport based on the amount that they make direct from bets placed on horse racing.
+The current deal that is in place is 10% of any earnings that are made on sums of £500,000 or more over a calendar year.
 So, if a bookmaker was able to make £1,000,000 from horse racing that year, they would be required to pay £100,000 of that money into the levy.

 This money is very much dependant on the amount of money the bookmakers make and as a result, can fluctuate.
 However, as it stands the money that is made from the betting levy has never been higher and is a huge factor to the £170 million of prize money within the sport in the UK.